Lydia-King/ASCAT_Pipeline/data/README.md

-Store raw CEL files in this directory.
+Store output from PennCNV in this directory.